 How does that translate for the average practice?
 Suppose your office averages a conservative two to four missed appointments per day.
 Assuming that the average co-pay for a visit is $25 and the average insurance reimbursement is $100, those missed appointments are costing your practice $65,000 to $130,000 per year.
 Looking at your insurance reimbursement rates, you may find that these figures are a bit on the conservative side.

-Considering the fact that you also schedule appropriate staff coverage for set appointment levels, when no-shows happen, you are also spending money on unnecessary staffing.
+Considering the fact that you schedule appropriate staff coverage for set appointment levels, when no-shows happen, you are also spending money on unnecessary staffing.

 A knee-jerk reaction to these loss estimates might include trying to shore up an existing reminder system, which traditionally consists of utilizing postcard reminders or using staff members to make reminder phone calls.
-However, are these the most cost-effective tools at your disposal?
+But are these the most cost-effective tools at your disposal?
 Consider this:

 Add to that the lack of effectiveness of phone calls.
 Many patients are not home when the calls are made, or may screen their calls.
 Additionally, with mobile device use becoming more prevalent, it may take additional time for your staff to find the number your patients prefer to use for reminder calls.

 Now that you have a clear picture of the both the cost of appointment no-shows and the cost of traditional methods of appointment reminders, it is time to consider how to address these issues, reduce your no-shows, and recoup your losses.
 Join us for part two of this blog series, which will consider some of the benefits of modern automated systems and how to achieve the kind of ROI you want to see with such systems.

 In the meantime, if you would like more information about our suite of reminder products, please contact us for a comprehensive discussion of how we can meet your specific needs.